Dedication (publishing): History

 Evidence of dedications is provided back into Classical antiquity.
-Besides the wish to express their gratitude towards a certain person, the authors often had also other reasons to dedicate their work to a particular person.
+Besides the wish to express their gratitude towards a certain person, the authors often had other reasons to dedicate their work to a particular person.
 Well into the 18th century, it was not usual for publishers to remunerate the authors; authors tended to be paid or remunerated as one element of a patron-client relationship, in which the author-client paid tribute, in the dedication, to his or her patron.
-A typical writer dedicated "their book to a high standing personality -- to Fürsts or bishops -- or to a city and tried to gain some money through this practice".
+A typical writer dedicated "their book to a high standing personality – to Fürsts or bishops – or to a city and tried to gain some money through this practice".

 In many cases the petitioner was lucky and received a gift from the patron.
 In some cases, the writer groveled before the patron and a formal dedication "contained often a very elaborate and submissive affection".
-In some cases not only the authors tried to get some money, but also the printers tried through dedications to cover a part of their costs.
+In some cases, in addition to the authors, printers also sought monetary gifts, trying to cover a part of their costs.